-In 1791 an English ship, the Chatham, was blown off course and landed on the main island.
+In 1791 an English ship, the Chatham, was blown off course and found the main island.
 Later European sealers, settlers and whalers arrived.

 In 1835 two Māori groups, Ngāti Tama and Ngāti Mutunga, invaded the Chatham Islands.
 They had left northern Taranaki due to warfare, and were seeking somewhere else to live.
-Moriori decided to greet them peacefully, but the Māori killed more than 200 Moriori and enslaved the rest.
+Moriori greeted them, but the Māori killed more than 200 Moriori and enslaved the rest.

 Māori grew vegetables and traded with the Europeans.
 By 1870 most of the Māori had returned to Taranaki.
 Some of the whalers stayed on the islands and there was intermarriage between the different ethnic groups.

-Sheep farming has been carried out on the island since 1842, but it was not profitable in the 21st century.
+Sheep farming has been carried out on the island since 1842, but by the 21st century it was not profitable.
 A wharf was built at Waitangi in the 1930s, and roads were built in the 1940s.
 A flying-boat service operated between 1940 and 1966, when it was replaced by conventional aircraft.

 In the early 1960s the government considered encouraging people to move from the islands to the New Zealand mainland.
-In the 1960s there was a crayfish boom which lasted until the 1970s.
+Then there was a crayfish boom which lasted until the 1970s.

-The Chatham Islands Enterprise Trust was set up in 1991, and it manages the islands’ wharf, airfield and other assets.
+The Chatham Islands Enterprise Trust, set up in 1991, manages the islands’ wharf, airfield and other assets.

-In the 2010s fishing continues to be a major economic activity, along with tourism.
+In the 2010s fishing continued to be a major economic activity, along with tourism.

 Chatham Islands places

-Waitangi is the main settlement of the Chatham Islands, and has a wharf, hospital, post office, shops, police and accommodation.
-Nearby Te One has the main primary school, an Anglican church and the DOC headquarters.
+Waitangi is the main settlement of the Chatham Islands, and has a wharf, hospital, post office, shops, police station and accommodation.
+Nearby Te One has the main primary school, an Anglican church and the Department of Conservation headquarters.

-Fossils have been found along the north-west peninsula.
+Fossils have been found on the north-west peninsula.
 Kāingaroa is the most north-eastern settlement on Chatham Island, and was where Ngāti Tama were based between 1835 and 1868.